albertcaballero/argentum/README.md

 # Argentum
 a Java terminal-based finance and expenses tracker.
+Supports CSV exporting and various criteria filtering

 ## Compiling and running